Perturbing Isoradial Triangulations: Deforming Delaunay lattices and operators

-Note that the exact formula is in Appendix~\ref{aVarOpFlips}.
-Using \ref{Rcform} we can write the variation of the circumradius $R_\uf)$ of the face $\uf$.
+Using \ref{Rcform} we can write the variation of the circumradius $R(\uf)$ of the face $\uf$.
 We write only the leading term of order $\mathrm{O}(\epsilon)$ with the same compact notation and with $C$, and $\bar C$ defined by \ref{CDef}

-Similarily, we get the variation of the matrix elements of the $\nabla$ operator.
-It is at first order
+Similarly, we get the variation of the matrix elements of the $\nabla$ operator.
+At first order